allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 5 - Testing in Python/README.md

 ### Edge Cases
 * Edge cases are inputs that produce unexpected results, and are found at the extreme ends of the ranges of input that programs could work with.
 * Some of the edge case examples for a function that expects a number include:-
-  * Passing zero to
+  * Passing zero to.
-  * Negative numbers
+  * Negative numbers.
-  * Extremely large numbers
+  * Extremely large numbers.

 ---